CS5331-WLKB/rest-api-development/README.md

 ### Team Members

-1. Member 1 Name
-2. Member 2 Name
-3. Member 3 Name
-4. Member 4 Name
+1. Wei Ran
+2. Liu Chao
+3. Kong Chao
+4. Bai Xin

 ### Short Answer Questions

 #### Question 1: Briefly describe the web technology stack used in your implementation.

-Answer: Please replace this sentence with your answer.
+Answer: React + flask + sqlite.

 #### Question 2: Are there any security considerations your team thought about?

-Answer: Please replace this sentence with your answer.
+Answer: user input sanitization .

 #### Question 3: Are there any improvements you would make to the API specification to improve the security of the web application?

-Answer: Please replace this sentence with your answer.
+Answer: <br>
+It would be better to have a basic access authentication. <br>
+User has to provide username and password when making a request for private resources, token alone is not enough.

 #### Question 4: Are there any additional features you would like to highlight?

-Answer: Please replace this sentence with your answer.
+Answer: .

 #### Question 5: Is your web application vulnerable?
 If yes, how and why?
 If not, what measures did you take to secure it?

-Answer: Please replace this sentence with your answer.
+Answer: .

 #### Feedback: Is there any other feedback you would like to give?

-Answer: Please replace this sentence with your answer.
+Answer: .

 ### Declaration